Ghulam Kadir: Occupation of Delhi in 1788

 In July 1788 Ghulam Kadir joined forces with Ismail Beg and their attention focused again on Delhi.
 The small imperial Mughal army was sent to engage them, but due to treason its leaders led their units away.
 On 18 July 1788 Ghulam Kadir and Ismail Beg therefore took full possession of the city and of the Red Fort, after the nazir had tricked the Shah into granting them an audience and forbade any resistance by the Red Battalion on 15 July 1788.

-Ghulam Kadir's occupation of Delhi lasted from 18 July 1788 to 2 October 1788, marking Delhi's last Afghan occupation until today.
+Ghulam Kadir's occupation of Delhi lasted from 18 July 1788 to 2 October 1788, marking Delhi's last Afghan occupation to date.
 During these months he deposed Shah Alam II on the 30 July 1788 and installed the Mughal prince Bidar Bakht as the new emperor under the regnal name Nasir-ud-din Muhammad Jahan Shah.
 Bidar Bakht was the son of Ahmed Shah, who was a beloved step-son of Malika-uz-Zamani; Bidar Bakht's enthronement was the result of a pact between Ghulam Kadir and Malika-uz-Zamani, who paid 12 lakhs of rupees to Ghulam Kadir to ensure her step-grandson's investiture.
 Badshah Begum wanted to see Shah Alam II deposed and laid low because Shah Alam's father, Alamgir II, had blinded and killed her beloved step-son, Ahmed Shah, in order to seize the throne.